-On May 28, 2010 Mayor Michael Bloomberg and CAI celebrated the opening of Luna Park at Coney Island, a new 3.1 acre amusement park featuring 19 traditional and cutting edge rides from Zamperla S.P.A, the renowned Italian designer and manufacturer of amusement attractions.
-It is the first amusement park to open in Coney Island in nearly 50 years and more than doubled Coney Island's amusement area.
+On May 28, 2010 Mayor Michael Bloomberg and CAI celebrated the opening of Luna Park at Coney Island, a new, 3.1 acre amusement park that features 19 traditional and cutting edge rides from Zamperla, the renowned Italian designer and manufacturer of amusement attractions.
+It is the first amusement park to open in Coney Island in nearly 50 years and has more than doubled Coney Island's amusement area.
 The park takes its name from the original Luna Park, which operated at Coney Island from 1903 to 1946.
-In 2011, CAI began its second stage of development by building an additional amusement park, Scream Zone.
-In 2012, Scream Zone expanded to now include a total of 6 new high thrill rides including roller coasters, sling shots and go-carts.
-Visitorship reached a 40-year high in 2010 and has stayed consistent over the last few years with 3.5 million passengers taking the subway to Coney Island.
+In 2011, CAI began its second stage of development by building Scream Zone, an additional amusement park.
+In 2012, Scream Zone expanded to include a total of six new high thrill rides including roller coasters, sling shots, and go-carts.
+In 2013, Central Amusement International was selected by NYCEDC, pursuant to an RFP for amusement development, to build the Thunderbolt Roller Coaster on West 15th Street between Boardwalk and Surf Avenue.
+The Thunderbolt opened in June 2014 and is the the first custom-designed roller coaster to open in Coney Island since 1972.
+The thrill ride travels up to 55 mph and has a 115 foot vertical drop, 100 foot vertical loop and 80 foot zero-g roll.
+Visitorship reached a 40-year high in 2010 and has continued to increase over the last few years with 3.5 million passengers taking the subway to Coney Island each year.

 Coney Island of the late-19th and early-20th century was a site to behold.
 Steeplechase Park, Dreamland, Luna Park and everything around and between them established Coney as the world’s most iconic urban amusement park.

 Today, Coney Island is still a favorite summer destination.
 On any summer day, Coney’s beach and boardwalk teem with a wondrously eclectic mix of families and freaks.
-They ride the landmark Wonder Wheel and Cyclone, and visit the New York Aquarium and Coney Island Sideshow.
-Since 2001, the Brooklyn Cyclones have played 32 home games a year at MCU (formerly KeySpan) Park, and the Mermaid Parade and Nathan’s Famous’ Hot Dog Eating Contest make the list of New York’s favorite events.
+These visitors ride the landmark Wonder Wheel and Cyclone, and visit the New York Aquarium and Coney Island Sideshow.
+Since 2001, the Brooklyn Cyclones have played 32 home games a year at MCU Park, and the Mermaid Parade and Nathan’s Famous’ Hot Dog Eating Contest make the list of New York’s favorite events.
 The millions of visitors that come each year serve as a testament to the enduring love for this magical place.